 Unity Grateful Gardeners

-Tom and Diane Spence head up our volunteer Grateful Gardeners group that lovingly tends to our beautiful and environmentally friendly gardens.
+Tom and Diane Spence head our volunteer Grateful Gardeners group, which lovingly tends to our beautiful, environmentally friendly gardens.

 The project coordinator, Susan Baker, presented Diane with a sign that marks the garden as an official Westlake Pollinator Project Pollinator Area.